mmaxin/hide-and-seek-game/rules.md

 ### Join the Group Chat!
 > **All Players** must join the group chat before starting the game.

-- *Each player will require a cell phone with a camera and a data plan!*
+- *Each player needs a cell phone with a camera and a data plan!*
+- *We might use up to 0.2 gigs, depending on player count.*
 ### Choose Hiders and Seekers!
 {: #teams }